-UPDATE 2.19.2014 I recently finished this table again, HERE.
+UPDATE 2.19.2014 I recently refinished this oak table again, HERE.
 I still use this stain on other projects like this frame and this stand, but it did not work for my high-traffic-used-and-abused kitchen table!!!

 Buy it, use it, wear it out, make it do or do without!
 My aunt gave me an oak table years ago and although it is not my style, what mother of three boys can resist free solid oak?
 When we moved into this current house, however, I didn’t even bring it inside.
 If you are looking at the before picture thinking “holy orange” you’re not alone!
 Although now I wish I would have refinished the chairs I sold them at a consignment store and bought some parson chairs (you can read about the covers here).
 And then I started shopping for a new table and I spent hours I tell you trying to find just two things.
 1. Solid 2.
 Affordable.
 Turns out I struck out on that winner combination.
 I couldn’t justify spending thousands when I had this table calling my name in my garage (and plus I love painting things it should have been a no brainer).